A combinatorial proof of a sumset conjecture of Furstenberg: Preliminary definitions and results

 \begin{definition}\leavevmode \begin{itemize} \item (cf. \cite[Definition 1.2]{katztao2001}) The set $X$ is a \emph{$(\rho,\gamma)_c$-set} if it is $\rho$-separated and for all $\delta \geq \rho$ and all open balls $B$ of diameter $\delta$,

 \item The \emph{discrete Hausdorff content of $X$ at scale $\rho$ and dimension $\gamma$} is

 Note that when $X$ is compact, the index set $I$ may be taken to be finite. \end{itemize} \end{definition}

 In the definition of a $(\rho,\gamma)_c$-set, we think of $\rho$ as being positive and close to $0$, $\gamma \in [0,d]$ as the ``dimension'' of the set, and $c > 0$ as an uninteresting parameter that exists only to make our arguments explicit.
 The inequality in \eqref{inequality_def_delta_alpha_set} guarantees that the points of a $(\rho,\gamma)_c$-set cannot be too concentrated in any ball.
 It follows from that inequality that the maximum cardinality of a $(\rho,\gamma)_c$ set in $[0,1]^d$ is on the order of $\rho^{-\gamma}$.
 A $(\rho,\gamma)_c$-set with cardinality $\gg \rho^{-\gamma}$ can be thought of as a discrete approximation to a set with Hausdorff dimension $\gamma$; this is made more precise in \cref{remark_on_rho_gamma_c_set_metric_entropy} below and is realized in \cref{discrete_invariant_set_bounds}.
+In fact, if the discrete approximations of a set $X \subseteq \R^d$ at all scales $\rho > 0$ are $(\rho,\gamma)_c$-sets, then the \emph{Assouad dimension} (cf. \cite[Section 2.1]{fraser_2020}) of the set $X$ is at most $\gamma$.
+More precisely, the Assouad dimension of $X$ is the infimum of the set of $\gamma$'s for which there there exists $c > 0$ such that for all $\rho > 0$, the set $X$ rounded to the lattice $\rho \Z^d$ is a $(\rho,\gamma)_c$-set.

 The discrete Hausdorff content at scale $\rho$ is a ``$\rho$-resolution'' analogue of the unlimited Hausdorff content.
 The discrete Hausdorff contents of two sets that look the same at scale $\rho$ are approximately equal.
 The following lemma provides a connection between the discrete and the continuous regimes that will be useful in the proof of \cref{main_real_theorem_intro}.